Steamboat, United States: Family Ski Guide

 - Multi-day tickets: Per-day cost drops on 3+ day purchases bought online in advance

 Book everything early.
 Both tickets and passes get progressively more expensive as the season approaches.
 The kids-ski-free policy requires registration but no purchase.
 Grab the free child pass at the ticket window or online before your trip.
+Each paying adult can register up to six children, and the pass covers ages 5 through 12.
+Under-5s ride free without registration.

 Available Passes